fairyglade/ly/readme.md

 # systemctl disable getty@tty2.service
 ```

-You can change the TTY Ly will run on by editing the `tty` option in the
+You can change the TTY Ly will run on by editing the corresponding
-configuration file **and** change which TTY is used in the corresponding
-service file..
+service file for your platform.

 ### OpenRC